com-480-data-visualization/est-property-prices/README.md

 For this project, we selected a dataset provided by the **Estonian Government**:
 [Estonian Real Estate Transactions](https://www.maaamet.ee/kinnisvara/htraru/FilterUI.aspx).

 This dataset contains information on property transactions in Estonia since **1996**.
-We decided to focus on the last 14 years, using data from **2010 to 2024**.
+We decided to focus on the last 14 years, using data from **2010 to 2024** due to the higher data quality in that timeframe.

 #### Selected Features
 We focus on the following key aspects: